rapidfort/community-images/README.md

 ![Demo][demo]

-RapidFort scans your Docker containers, looks for unused code and vulnerabilities and lets you delete everything you don’t need.
-It’s a simple command-line tool part of [RapidFort](https://rapidfort.com), our commercial product.
+[RapidFort](https://rapidfort.com) scans your Docker containers for vulnerabilities and looks for unused components that can be removed.

 ## What containers are supported?